A Brief History Of Women: History

 In Alan Ayckbourn's early notes for A Brief History of Women, the protagonist was called Nigel Chatterton, rather than Anthony Spates.
 Other differences include the final scene did not feature Caroline's grandchildren and there was a head-girl in the second scene, who appears to have been the love interest rather than another teacher.

 Although it would be wrong to read too much into it, there are seeming parallels between Kirkbridge Manor and the Stephen Joseph Theatre In The Round - the home of the company prior to the Stephen Joseph Theatre.
 This was previously a school, which became a theatre, became a school and is currently intended to be converted into flats.
-Alan has noted that the third part of the play, when the Manor has become an arts centre, it was inspired by the company's frequent tours to similar venues during the 1970s.
+Alan has noted that the third act of the play, when the Manor has become an arts centre, it was inspired by the company's frequent tours to similar venues during the 1970s.

 With its multiple rooms, which transform over the decades, Alan has noted it seemed fitting to be playing in repertory with